milad-saadat/PolyHorn/README.md

  The config file must be in `.json` format containing the following fields:
  - `theorem_name` which is one of `"farkas"`, `"handelman"` or `"putinar"`.
  - `solver_name` which is one of `"z3"` or `"mathsat"`.
- - `solver_path` which should be the path to the chosen solver.
  - `output_path` which should be the path to a file where PolyHorn will store the obtained polynomial system.
  - (optional) `int_value` which is assigned `false` or `true`.
 When `true`, PolyHorn tries to find integer values for unknown variables.
  - In case `handelman` is chosen for `theorem_name`, an additional integer parameter `degree_of_sat` should be specified.
 This is the only parameter required by Handelman's Positivestellensatz.
 See [1] appendix E for more details.